nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 11. Check if the first line of the `csv` file has the correct header.
 If the header is not correct, a warning will be shown to the user.
 12. Read from the `csv` file line by line.
-13. For every line, `x`, 3 things can happen (they will not happen concurrently):
+13. For every line, `x`, 2 things can happen (they will not happen concurrently):
-    - If `x` is blank we immediately read the next line.
     - If `x` can be loaded as an `Expense` entry, `Parser` will convert it to an `Expense` and load it into `FinancialTracker`.
-Start reading the next line.
+Start reading for the next line.
     - If `x` can be loaded as an `Income` entry, `Parser` will convert it to an `Income` and load it into `FinancialTracker`.
-Start reading the next line.
+Start reading for the next line.
-14. If there are corrupted entries (blank or cannot be loaded as `Expense` or `Income), a warning will be shown to the user.
+14. If there are corrupted entries (cannot be loaded as `Expense` or `Income`), a warning will be shown to the user.
 15. Return the control to caller.